immcantation/tigger/docs/topics/getMutatedPositions.md

 -------------------

 samples
-:   a vector of strings respresenting aligned sequences
+:   vector of strings respresenting aligned sequences

 germlines
-:   a vector of strings respresenting aligned sequences to which `samples` will be compared.
+:   vector of strings respresenting aligned sequences to which `samples` will be compared.
 If only one string is submitted, it will be used for all `samples`.

 ignored_regex
-:   a regular expression indicating what characters should be ignored (such as gaps and N nucleotides).
+:   regular expression indicating what characters should be ignored (such as gaps and N nucleotides).

 match_instead